cdileo/arduinoMazeRobot/README.md

 # arduinoMazeRobot
 For COGS 300 W2017

 Basic maze pathfinding logic for Cognitive Systems 300 lab at UBC.
+[See it in action.](https://youtu.be/4mDvREA03Bs)

 ![Robot Picture](/ArduinoMazeRobot_isoView.jpg)